 - Clear all cache files when a post or page is published or updated.

-- Only refresh current page when comments made.
+- Only refresh the current page when comments made.

 - List the newest cached pages on this page.